 In November 2019 the Australian BPD Foundation invited stakeholders and those with lived experience (consumers and carers) to a forum to participate in the development of a National BPD Consensus Statement.
 The day was chaired by our Patron Dr. Peggy Brown AO.

-It has been endorsed by many organisations in the Australian mental health sector, we have presented it to Greg Hunt MP and will continue with presenting to Federal, state and opposition Ministers for Health and other key organisations.
+Launched in August 2021, it has been endorsed by many organisations in the Australian mental health sector, we have presented it to Greg Hunt MP and will continue with presenting to Federal, state and opposition Ministers for Health and other key organisations.